 The Company granted to GBT an option (the "Option") to obtain an exclusive, worldwide license, with the right to sublicense, under relevant intellectual property rights and know-how of the Company arising from the collaboration to develop, manufacture and commercialize any compounds or products resulting from the collaboration.
-This Option will terminate simultaneously with the effective date of termination of the GBT Collaboration Agreement, and the Company will no longer be eligible to receive any milestone or royalty-based payments from GBT.
+This Option terminated simultaneously with the effective date of termination of the GBT Collaboration Agreement, and the Company is no longer eligible to receive any milestone or royalty-based payments from GBT.

-GRT Collaboration Revenue
+GBT Collaboration Revenue

-The Company analyzed the GBT Collaboration Agreement and concluded that it represents a contract with a customer within the scope of ASC 606.
+The Company analyzed the GBT Collaboration Agreement and concluded that it represented a contract with a customer within the scope of ASC 606.

-The Company identified a single performance obligation, which includes a (i) non-exclusive research license that GBT will have access to during the initial Research Term and (ii) research and development services provided during the initial Research Term.
+The Company identified a single performance obligation, which included a (i) non-exclusive research license that GBT had access to during the initial Research Term and (ii) research and development services provided during the initial Research Term.
 The GBT Collaboration Agreement includes the Option.
-The Option does not provide a material right to GBT that it would receive without entering into the GBT Collaboration Agreement, principally because the Option exercise fee is at least equal to the standalone selling price for the underlying goods.
-The non-exclusive research license is not distinct as GBT cannot benefit from the license without the research and development services that are separately identifiable in the contract.
-The non-exclusive research license only allows GBT to evaluate the candidate compounds developed under the research plan or to conduct work allocated to it during the Research Term.
-GBT cannot extract any benefit from the non-exclusive research license without the research and development services performed by the Company, including the provision of data package information.
+The Option did not provide a material right to GBT that it would receive without entering into the GBT Collaboration Agreement, principally because the Option exercise fee was at least equal to the standalone selling price for the underlying goods.
+The non-exclusive research license was not distinct as GBT could not benefit from the license without the research and development services that were separately identifiable in the contract.
+The non-exclusive research license only allowed GBT to evaluate the candidate compounds developed under the research plan or to conduct work allocated to it during the

+Research Term.
+GBT could not extract any benefit from the non-exclusive research license without the research and development services performed by the Company, including the provision of data package information.
 As such, these two promises are inputs to a combined output (the delivery of data package allowing GBT to make an Option exercise decision) and are bundled into a single performance obligation (the non-exclusive research license and research and development service performance obligation).